josemazo/prowler-technical-exercises/exercise_2/README.md

 There are a series of improvements for this project.
 I'll list here the ones I find more interesting:

+- Add a better logging system (e.g., [`django-structlog`](https://django-structlog.readthedocs.io/)), with stuff like unique `request_id` (e.g., [`django-request-id`](https://django-request-id.readthedocs.io/)), file and line where the log was fired, or even JSON format for the production environment.

+- Add [`pre-commit`](https://pre-commit.com/) for ensuring no tested code is commited and add [GitHub Ations](https://github.com/features/actions) for running those tests on the cloud, and also managing possible deploys.

+- Using [Uvicorn](https://www.uvicorn.org/) as ASGI server for _await_ views and data access and not blocking the thread.
+It looks that with DRF is somehting more diffcult than with regular Django, so I didn't enter in that.

 - Authentication and authorization, so users can manage and see only their scans.

 - The code is not typed, something I like to do, but there is too much magic with Django Rest Framework, specially with its `ModelViewSet`.
 I've never use DRF and I would like to understand it a little bit better before implementing types anotations.

-- Using [Uvicorn](https://www.uvicorn.org/) as ASGI server for _await_ views and data access and not blocking the thread.
-It looks that with DRF is somehting more diffcult than with regular Django, so I didn't enter in that.

-- Add a better logging system ([`django-structlog`](https://django-structlog.readthedocs.io/)), with stuff like unique `request_id` ([`django-request-id`](https://django-request-id.readthedocs.io/)), file and line where the log was fired, or even JSON format for the production environment.

-- Add [`pre-commit`](https://pre-commit.com/) for ensuring no tested code is commited and add [GitHub Ations](https://github.com/features/actions) for running those tests on the cloud, and also managing possible deploys. **TODO**